 The plants in a greenhouse garden

-In early spring we like to grow cool weather crops in our greenhouse.
-Peas are the first thing that we plant.
+In early spring we like to grow cool-weather crops in our greenhouse.
+Peas are the first thing that can be planted.
 Also, greens and even plants from the cabbage family can be grown.

 Dwarf tropical trees like figs and lemons are also a great addition to your greenhouse garden.
 Depending on your winter weather they will need to be moved indoors for the cold months.